By Jennifer Vogelgesang Blake

 Jennifer Vogelgesang Blake

-a USAPL certified Club Coach, RKC2 kettlebell trainer, and mat Pilates fan, and is driven to invite as many as interested to discover how fun strong can be through a variety of entry points.
-Her clients range from her home base at The Movement Minneapolis gym to all over the globe via her online crew through Unapologetically Strong Coaching.
+is a USAPL-certified Club Coach, RKC2 kettlebell trainer, and mat Pilates fan, and is driven to invite as many as interested to discover how fun strong can be through a variety of entry points.
 When she’s not training herself or clients, you can find her with her nose in a book, or snacking and asking, “Are you going to finish that?”